Document management overview for projects and related objects

 Consider the following when working with programs:

-- When you create an Adobe enterprise-storage program, Workfront creates a folder in the Documents section of the program where documents are saved.
-The folder name is the same name as the program.
+• When you create an Adobe cloud storage program, Workfront creates a folder in the Documents section of the program where documents are saved.
+The folder name is the same as the name of the program.
 You cannot delete or manually rename the folder.
 The folder is renamed if you change the name of the program, to match the program’s new name.

 Document management for tasks